ampproject/amphtml/ads/inabox/inabox-host.md

 # SDK integration for AMPHTML ads
 One goal of AMPHTML ads is for advertisers to create ad once and use everywhere.
-This guide provides details about how an ad network can join us to serve and render AMPHTML ads in various environment, for example regular web & native mobile apps.
+This guide provides details about how an ad network can join us to serve and render AMPHTML ads in various environments, for example regular web & native mobile apps.

 ## Terminologies